 These are the three pillars of Internet rights that guide our work:

 In order for everyone to benefit from the open Internet, we need universal access to fast, open and affordable networks.
 Access to the Internet is a right.

 An open Internet is a place of free dialogue and creative expression, a place where we can all connect and collaborate in shaping the solutions to the world’s problems.
 Censorship and interference—like government takedowns or content blocking—are the enemies of the Internet.

-An open Internet is free from government surveillance.
-Using the Internet to spy on people degrades our freedom and weakens our democracy.
+An open Internet is free from mass government surveillance and the reckless treatment of sensitive data.
+Using the Internet to spy on innocent people without their consent degrades our freedom, security, and democracy.